Pool and spa rebate

 The variable-speed pool pump provides just the circulation your pool needs at a fraction of the cost.
 (Please note these figures are for comparison only and actual savings will depend on rate structure and use.)

 On Time-of-Day pricing, consider running the pool pump during lower-cost off-peak hours, and have pool operations end by noon.
 Keeping the pool circulating a longer period of time each day has a couple of advantages:

 - The longer periods of circulation will help to reduce algae.

 - If you have a salt system, you can run the system many more hours per day and get increased chlorine production if needed.

-Keeping a spa heated at all times can use a significant amount of energy.
-If your spa is always on, consider the following tips:
+Keeping a spa heated can use a significant amount of energy, especially during the winter.
+If your spa is 240V, and always heated to your maximum temp (usually 100+), consider the following tips: